NoCode-NoLife/Rewpa/README.md

 Usage
 ------------------------------
 1. Extract the `world` folder from your client's pack files.
-2. Run wRAPE and follow the instructions.
+2. Run rewpa and follow the instructions.

 Links
 ------------------------------